 Eating a diet rich in nuts will not raise your uric acid levels because nuts are not high in uric acid.
 In fact, adding almonds to your diet may lower your uric acid levels, according to a study published in 2015 in the Nutrition Journal.
-This study was carried out on participants who were suffering from coronary artery disease, and the participants ate 10 grams of almonds before breakfast every day for 12 weeks.
+This study was carried out on participants who had coronary artery disease, and the participants ate 10 grams of almonds before breakfast every day for 12 weeks.
 The researchers noted that although the study was conducted on people with coronary artery disease, the results would have been the same with healthy participants.

 Avoid Gout by Watching Your Diet

 Keep in mind that nuts are rich in calories, so eating too many could cause you to gain weight.
 Having overweight or obesity is a risk factor for both gout and diabetes.